DirkDigglerz/dirk_animations/README.md

 - Shared Animations; works best if you have friends.
 - Facial Expressions, Walkstyles and Idle Camera settings are persistent to the character using KVP, no more having to change when switching characters.
 - Pointing, Handsup and Crouching included.
-- Easily convert Menyoo and Scully Emotes to clean_animations' format.
+- Easily convert Menyoo and Scully Emotes to dirk_animations' format.

 ## Animation Placing
 https://github.com/user-attachments/assets/f3ba96dc-f8ca-42b6-9601-da0c7059d015